ahandsomeChineseboy/inet/tutorials/queueing/doc/Telnet.rst

 Telnet
 ======

-This step demonstrates a telnet client and a telnet server module built using queueing components.
+This step demonstrates a telnet client (TelnetClientTraffic) and a telnet server (TelnetServerTraffic) module built using queueing components.
-The two modules are similiar to the TelnetClientApp and TelnetServerApp modules available in INET, without the IApp interface; as such, the telnet traffic apps can be connected to each other, without any sockets or protocols.
+These two modules are created by copying the TelnetClientApp and TelnetServerApp modules available in INET, and omitting the IApp interface.
+As such, the telnet traffic apps can be connected to each other directly, without any sockets or protocols.

 .. figure:: media/TelnetClientTraffic.png